influxdata/docs-v2/content/influxdb/cloud-iox/query-data/execute-queries/flight-sql/python.md

     conda
     ```

-3. Use `conda` to create a virtual environment:
+3. Use `conda` to create a virtual environment--for example:

     ```sh
     conda create --prefix envs/virtualenv-1
     ```

+    `conda` creates a virtual environment in a directory named `./envs/virtualenv-1`.

-5. To activate the new virtual environment in your terminal, use the `conda activate` command and pass the file path of the virtual environment `activate` script:
+5. To activate the new virtual environment, use the `conda activate` command and pass the directory path of the virtual environment:

+    ```sh
+    conda activate envs/VIRTUAL_ENVIRONMENT_NAME
+    ```

+    For example:

     ```sh
     conda activate ./envs/virtualenv-1